Home » Do Female Tortoises Have Periods?

 Female tortoises mature long before they lay their first clutch.

-Because sexual maturity is determined by size instead of age in tortoises, the best way to know when your female is mature is by weighing and measuring her.
+Because sexual maturity is determined by size instead of age in tortoises, the easiest way to know when a female is mature is by weighing and measuring her.

 Female tortoises are calm, but they become territorial when about to lay eggs.
-Even if your female tortoise hasn’t mated, she’ll act like her eggs will hatch because she doesn’t know any better.
+Even if a female tortoise hasn’t mated, she’ll act like her eggs will hatch because she doesn’t know any better.

 She’ll dig a burrow where she can lay her eggs.
-If you go near it, she might be more aggressive than usual.
-If she shares an enclosure, she’ll be aggressive toward them to keep them away.
+If you go near it, she may be more aggressive than usual.
+If she shares an enclosure, she’ll be hostile toward them to keep them away.

 Why Is My Female Tortoise Bleeding from Her Cloaca?